 There is no time more suited to giving your heating some TLC than winter.
 First, start by getting a boiler service to ensure that everything is running okay and that it is working at optimal levels.
-If your boiler is over a certain age, then the heating technician may suggest upgrading to a newer model entirely.
+If your boiler is over a certain age, the heating technician may suggest entirely upgrading to a newer model.

-As well as the boiler, you should also pay some attention to your radiators.
-If radiators get air trapped in them then it makes it harder for the heat to circulate and ultimately heat your home.
+As well as the boiler, you should also pay attention to your radiators.
+If radiators get air trapped in them, it is harder for the heat to circulate and ultimately heat your home.
 Bleed your radiators to avoid this issue.

 Check the electric gates and fix them if necessary